networksetcetera/LODS/lab5.md

 ----

-### Exercise 3: Deploy an Azure container instance using Python
+### Exercise 3: Deploy an Azure container instance

 #### Task 1: Enable the admin user in Container Registry